Labour-only contractors and sub-contractors

 Each employer should make sure that they:

 - for every new employee, hold a copy of their registration card and photographic ID

 - make the correct deductions from the employee’s wages

 - keep a record of the wages paid and deductions made for 10 years

-- enter all the relevant details on the contribution schedule each quarter
+- enter all the relevant details on the combined employer return each month

 - provide a contract of employment for each employee